Bavarian People's Party: Political activity

 BVP Minister President Kahr was responsible for the idea of establishing Bavaria as an Ordnungszelle (cell of order) within the "Marxist chaos" and completely "Judaized" Weimar Republic.
 He also fostered the growth of the Civil Guard (Einwohnerwehr), which was similar to the Freikorps.
 Kahr resigned as minister president in 1921 when the Law for the Protection of the Republic forced the Civil Guards to disarm.
-In 1924 Minister President Knilling appointed Kahr state commissioner general (Generalstaatskommissar) with dictatorial powers.
+In 1923 Minister President Knilling appointed Kahr state commissioner general (Generalstaatskommissar) with dictatorial powers.
 After Kahr immediately imposed a state of emergency in Bavaria, the government in Berlin did the same for all of Germany.
-Kahr then stopped enforcing the Law for the Protection of the Republic, which banned organizations that opposed the "constitutional republican form of government" as well as their printed matter and meetings.
-In spite of his right-wing stances, he helped put down Adolf Hitler's November 1929 Beer Hall Putsch.
+Kahr then stopped enforcing the Law for the Protection of the Republic, which increased the punishments for politically motivated acts of violence and banned organizations that opposed the "constitutional republican form of government" along with their printed matter and meetings.
+In spite of his right-wing stances, he helped put down Adolf Hitler's November 1923 Beer Hall Putsch.
 Under pressure from Berlin, Kahr was forced to resign as state commissioner general two months later.

 The Bayernwacht (Bavaria Watch), the uniformed paramilitary unit of the Bavarian People's Party, was formed in 1925.
 It disbanded itself in April 1933.

-Following the stabilization of the political situation in Germany, the BVP pursued a more moderate course under the leadership of Minister President Heinrich Held (1924–1933) and party president Fritz Schäffer.
+After the stabilization of the political situation in Germany, the BVP pursued a more moderate course under the leadership of Minister President Heinrich Held (1924–1933) and party president Fritz Schäffer.
 Under Held, the Bavarian conflicts with the Reich government ended, the economy stabilized, the state administration was reformed and infrastructure expanded.
-At the national level, the BVP voted in 1925 against Centre Party Reich presidential candidate Wilhelm Marx and for Paul von Hindenburg out of fear of socialist-driven centralization.
+At the national level, the BVP voted in 1925 against Centre Party Reich presidential candidate Wilhelm Marx and for Paul von Hindenburg since it feared socialist-driven centralization.

 Rise of the Nazi Party and end of the BVP

 The strong upsurge of the Nazi Party (NSDAP) that began in 1930 did not affect the BVP to the same extent as other middle class parties – the German National People's Party (DNVP), German People's Party (DVP) and the German Democratic Party (DDP; later DStP) – since it had a rural Catholic core electorate with solid local structures that proved largely resistant to the emerging National Socialist movement.
 Heinrich Himmler, who had been a member since 1919, resigned from the BVP in 1923.

 After the Nazi Party seized power in January 1933, all 19 BVP deputies in the Reichstag voted for the Enabling Act of 1933 that gave Hitler as chancellor the power to make and enforce laws without involving the Reichstag.
 The Bavarian government underwent Gleichschaltung (lit. 'coordination') – essentially Nazification – on 10 April 1933.
 On the same day, Reich Interior Minister Wilhem Frick named General Franz Ritter von Epp as Reichsstatthalter (Reich governor) of Bavaria, and Minister President Held was forced out of office.
 The BVP, many of whose members had been arrested, saw itself as deprived of any possibility of action and dissolved itself on 4 July 1933.
 All of its arrested politicians were then released.